 Dr. Wei-Chieh Young is a direct-line disciple of Master Tung Ching-Chang, a great acupuncture master who developed well-known Tung style acupuncture.
-Dr. Young also received training of Chinese medicine from Beijing University of Chinese Medicine and obtained doctoral degree there.
+Dr. Young also received training of Chinese medicine from Beijing University of Chinese Medicine and obtained doctoral degree in Shang Han Lun.
 He has had more than 30 years of clinical and teaching experiences with more than 300,000 patient visits and authored 30 books on various aspects of Chinese medicine.

 Dr. Young was an intelligent and diligent student of Master Tung’s.
 He developed many new techniques and theories based on Master Tung’s teaching and Chinese classic Nei Jiang.
 He applied his theories to explain Master Tung’s acupuncture technique.
 In 1975, Dr. Young published “Zhen Jiu Jing Wei” (The Longitude and Latitude of Acupuncture and Moxibustion), the first book ever documenting Master Tung’s points with expanded theories and clinical experiences.
 Master Tung highly commended the work and gave his encouragement.

 After Master Tung passed away, Dr. Young continues the journey of dedicating in glorifying, broadening and heightening Chinese medicine and Master Tung’s Acupuncture.
 The theories developed and expanded by Dr. Young and his clinical experience he shared complete the Master Tung’s Acupuncture system.
 With his efforts, the effect and value of Master Tung’s Acupuncture is affirmed worldwide.
 It becomes a popular acupuncture technique, especially in Taiwan, China, Korea and the United States.